wdtaylor30/wdtaylor30.github.io/_pages/about.md

 - POLI 381: Data in Politics II

 ## Personal Projects
-In my free time I enjoy making YouTube videos and streaming on Twitch.<br>
+In my free time I enjoy making YouTube videos and streaming on Twitch.<br> <br>
 These videos pertain to life as a college student, particularly content relating to succeeding as a STEM student.
 Click the link below to check out my latest video!